Record

 Date1920-1928

-DescriptionPersonal correspondence addressed to 'Miss Pym' [Louth, Lincolnshire] from four CMS women missionaries to China.
-The correspondence dates from a period when Sybil was an active member of her local CMS Association; there are several mentions of her taking part in [CMS] exhibitions in the UK.
+DescriptionPersonal correspondence addressed to 'Miss Pym' from four CMS women missionaries to China.
+The correspondence dates from a period when Sybil Pym was an active member of her local CMS Association [in Louth, Lincolnshire].
+There are several mentions of her taking part in [CMS] exhibitions in the UK.

-[Annie Settle was amongst a group of missionaries who were held captive for three weeks after being kidnapped by brigands; Frieda Cannell (nee Schneider), wife of Rev W. R. Cannell, died in a fire in the mission bungalow at Kweilin in 1926]
+[Annie Settle was amongst a group of missionaries who were held captive for three weeks after being kidnapped by brigands; Frieda Cannell (née Schneider), wife of Rev W. R. Cannell, died in a fire in the mission bungalow at Kweilin [Guilin] in 1926.]

 LanguageEnglish